-Or should we say opportunities?
 Painting exists in a dialectic between flat surface and pictorial space.
 How to be true to both?
-Renaissance art had solutions in angels and other flying creatures occupying areas needing foregrounding so that tensions between surface and illusion of depth were kept up.
+Renaissance art had solutions in angels and other flying creatures occupying areas needing foregrounding.
 Breughel used birds to good effect.
-Clouds were employed by Dutch landscape painters and Constable/Turner—the viewer taken into spatial recession along some canal path or other, but the journey back is on a cumulonimbus.
-Mountains are useful—distant but interesting.
+Clouds were employed by Dutch landscape painters and Constable/Turner—the viewer taken into spatial recession along some canal path or other, but the journey back was on a cumulonimbus.

 Steve Rushton On the road again oil on board 2020